medienhaus/medienhaus-cms/README.md

 # medienhaus/cms

 `medienhaus-cms` is a federatable, room-based content management system (CMS) using the [Matrix](https://matrix.org/) protocol.
-At the moment the project is still adapted to fit the needs of the Berlin University of the Arts’ digitally enhanced [Rundgang 2021](https://www.udk-berlin.de/universitaet/marketing-zentrale-veranstaltungen/zentrale-veranstaltungen/rundgang-tage-der-offenen-tuer-der-udk-berlin/rundgang-plattform/).
-In the future, `medienhaus-cms` will feature customisation options to fit specific needs.
+The project was used for Berlin University of the Arts’ digitally enhanced [Rundgang 2021](https://www.udk-berlin.de/universitaet/marketing-zentrale-veranstaltungen/zentrale-veranstaltungen/rundgang-tage-der-offenen-tuer-der-udk-berlin/rundgang-plattform/).

 ## Configuration

 If you have special requirements you can configure the cms by copying config.example.json to config.json and modifying it.

 ```
   "medienhaus": {